The ‘Estate Fiorentina’: a Post-Pandemic Return

 Event locations vary.

 This year’s festival season promises to be bigger and grander than it has been before, with a record budget of €1,7 million (€700,000 more than last year).
-The funding comes from the municipality itself, along with European funding through Pon Metro and the sponsorship of Toscana Energia.
-To learn more about the “Estate Fiorentina” summer festivals, visit www.estatefiorentina.it. (ted de veer, with additional reporting by allie noland)
+The funding comes from the municipality itself, along with European Union funding and the sponsorship of Toscana Energia.
+To learn more about the “Estate Fiorentina” summer festivals, visit www.estatefiorentina.it. (ted de veer)